 When filling out any project or remote work plan template, it is important to try to allow for some flexibility with your deadlines and due dates.
 Even if you anticipate that a task will only take a week, go ahead and plan for it to take two weeks.
 This helps to plan for the unexpected and gives you some breathing room to complete each task without feeling too much pressure.

-Not only that, but it gives you the opportunity to complete tasks and milestones ahead of schedule – something that your managers will appreciate.
+Not only that, but it allows you to complete tasks and milestones ahead of schedule – something that your managers will appreciate as the project objectives get completed sooner and they have the budget to spare.

 Prioritize tasks wisely